 Keeping a good coat of wax on your vehicle's paint provides a layer of protection against moisture and salt on the exterior body panels.
 Wax alone will not prevent undercarriage rust, but it helps protect the visible surfaces from chips and corrosion.

 Ceramic coating is a more durable alternative to wax that lasts one to three years per application.
 It creates a hydrophobic surface that repels water and contaminants.
-Cost is $300 to $1,500 depending on the product and applicator.
 For NJ drivers who want maximum protection for the painted surfaces, ceramic coating is worth considering.

 Paint protection film (PPF or clear bra) on high-impact areas like the hood, fenders, rocker panels, and behind the wheel arches physically prevents rock chips that expose bare metal to salt.
-At $500 to $2,000+ for partial coverage, it is an investment, but for newer vehicles you plan to keep long-term in NJ, it pays for itself by preventing the chips that lead to rust.
+It is an investment, but for newer vehicles you plan to keep long-term in NJ, it pays for itself by preventing the chips that lead to rust.

 Storing your vehicle in a garage — even an unheated one — significantly reduces salt air exposure and keeps rain, dew, and moisture off the surface.
 Vehicles that are garaged consistently show dramatically less rust than vehicles parked outside year-round.
 If you have a garage, use it.
 If you do not, consider a carport or at minimum a car cover during the winter months.

 Every paint chip is a future rust spot.
 In dry climates, a chip might take years to develop rust.
 In New Jersey, with road salt hitting that exposed metal, a chip can start showing rust within weeks.
-A $10 bottle of touch-up paint from the dealer or auto parts store is all you need to seal exposed metal and prevent rust from getting a foothold.
+An inexpensive bottle of touch-up paint from the dealer or auto parts store is all you need to seal exposed metal and prevent rust from getting a foothold.

 Check your vehicle regularly for chips and scratches, especially on the hood, fenders, rocker panels, and behind the rear wheels.
 Address them immediately rather than waiting for your next detail or paint job.